 \end{theorem}

-This theorem provides a performance bound for {ols} post thresholded {lasso} as a function of 1) its sparsity characterized by $\widetilde m$ and improvements in sparsity over {lasso} characterized by $m_t$, 2) {lasso}'s rate of convergence, 3) the thresholding level $t$ and resulting goodness-of-fit loss $\gamma_t$ relative to {lasso} induced by thresholding, and 4) model selection ability of the thresholding scheme.
-Generally, this bound may be worse than the bound for {lasso}, and this arises because the {ols} post thresholded {lasso} may potentially use too much thresholding resulting in large goodness-of-fit losses $\gamma_t$.
-We provide further theoretical comparisons below and computational examples in Section \ref{Sec:Empirical} of the Supplementary Appendix.
+This theorem provides a performance bound for {OLS} post-thresholded {Lasso} as a function of (1) its sparsity, characterized by $\widetilde m$, and improvements in sparsity over {Lasso}, characterized by $m_t$; (2) {Lasso}'s rate of convergence; (3) the thresholding level $t$ and resulting goodness-of-fit loss, $\gamma_t$, relative to {Lasso} induced by thresholding; and (4) the model selection ability of the thresholding scheme.
+Generally, this bound may be worse than the bound for {Lasso}, because the {OLS} post-thresholded {Lasso} potentially uses too much thresholding, resulting in large goodness-of-fit losses, $\gamma_t$.
+We provide further theoretical comparisons below and computational examples in Section 4 of the supplemental article \cite {BC-PostL1-SA}.

-\begin{remark}[Comparison of the performance of {ols} post thresholded {lasso} vs {lasso} and {ols} post {lasso}] In this discussion we also assume conditions in (\ref{Assump:cs}) and (\ref{SimpleSC}) made in the previous formal comparisons.
-Under these conditions, {ols} post thresholded {lasso} obeys the bound:
+\begin{remark}[(Comparison of the performance of {OLS} post-thresholded {Lasso}, {Lasso}, and {OLS} post-{Lasso})] In this work, we also assume conditions in (\ref{Assump:cs}) and (\ref {SimpleSC}) presented in the foregoing formal comparisons.
+Under these conditions, {OLS} post-thresholded {Lasso} obeys the bound